SCHOOLOFCOREAI

 AI Developer Course

-A practical AI build path focused on AI-powered software, retrieval workflows, model APIs, product features, and application delivery.
+A practical AI build path focused on AI-powered software, APIs, RAG workflows, assistants, product features, and deployable application delivery.

 Agentic AI Course